fttlov/JCAdvance/README.md

 How it works: Launch the game, use the in-game settings to configure the controls, then, if necessary, use hotkeys to fine-tune the gyro (aiming) sensitivity (+- 5 units).
 After exiting the game, you’ll see a full log of the sensitivity changes in the console window; take the latest value and save it to Config.exe

   ### 🎯 Gyro Calibration & Drift Prevention
-  Due to imperfections in MEMS sensors (such as temperature drift—the sensor heating up), particularly in the Joy-Con controllers, a cumulative gyroscope drift effect may occur over time — a slight deviation from zero that manifests as random movement of the in-game camera. <br>
+  Due to imperfections in MEMS sensors (such as temperature drift—the sensor heating up), particularly in the Joy-Con controllers, a cumulative gyroscope drift effect may occur over time — a slight deviation from zero that manifests as random movement of the in-game camera.
+Once the temperature has stabilized (heating the crystal, the battery, or the palms), the drift generally stops increasing. <br>
 To keep your gyro aiming perfectly accurate and eliminate "cursor/stick drift", the emulator features a smart calibration system (by JibbSmart)

 #### Automatic Calibration
-By default, the emulator recalibrates your controller automaticaly when you place the controller on a flat surface for about 2 second, the algorithm detects the silence and instantly recalculates the absolute zero point <br>
+By default, the emulator recalibrates your controller automaticaly when you place the controller on a flat surface for about 3-5 second.
+The algorithm detects the silence and instantly recalculates the absolute zero point <br>
+The first calibration have the beep indication.
+Subsequent calibrations can be monitored using the Steady setting in the OSD or the BackgroundCalibSound (=1) setting in config.ini

 #### Manual Calibration (Hotkey)
 If you prefer to control when calibration happens, you can disable autocalibration in config.ini and force it manually at any time: